 His films include: Tetrafusion music video “Monologue”; the Hawk in The Hummingbird; and Man in he Gift of the Magi.

 Brilliantly (this comment provided by Ms. Patti) played Loeb in Never the Sinner

 CLASS OF 2010

-Alex Akers – currently a senior at St. Mary’s University and has his SAFD certification in Stage Combat.
+Alex Akers – graduated from St. Mary’s University and has his SAFD certification in Stage Combat.
 He spent a semester in London studying British Theatre.
 He recently played Polonius in a modern 90’s rock musical version ofHamlet.
 Roles he has played include Mitch Mahoney in 25th Annual Putnam County Spelling Bee; Michael James Flaherty in John Millginton Synge’s Playboy of the Western World; he has played East, Randy and Dave in John Cariani’s Almost Maine.